tesoph/MS1_Portfolio/README.md

 ### Index.html
 On the desktop version of the website, when an image in the gallery is hovered over it is enlarged and a blur effect is applied to the image to visually indicate that you can click on it.
 Clicking on an image is an intuitive action for a mobile user and there is not a :hover function on touchscreen devices, but when clicked the effect is applied.

-There is no header on the index page as it is not needed.
+There is no header on the index page to contribute to a minimal design.

 ### Shop.html
 The "Add to Cart" buttons in the product-info section, only changes the css style on the button and does not complete any add to cart action.